Global Navigation

 • Obfuscated Perl Code - even worse than usual.

-• "Just another Perl hacker" (JAPHs) - way to print the phrase in Perl in as imaginative a way as possible.
+• "Just another Perl hacker" (JAPHs) - print the phrase “Just another Perl hacker” in Perl in many imaginative ways.

 Prominent Perl People

 • Larry Wall - the father of Perl.
-A very colourful, amusing and interesting guy, who is also a competent UNIX hacker (invented patch, rn and other utilities), and a linguist by training.
+A very colourful, amusing and interesting person, who is also a competent UNIX hacker (invented patch, rn and other utilities), and a linguist by training.
+Also see the Wikipedia page about him.

-• Damian Conway - a computer science academic, who is obsessed with Perl.
-Wrote a book and some modules (including one to write Perl in Latin - ;-)), and is considered one of the primary experts on Object-Oriented Programming in Perl.
+• Damian Conway - a computer science academic, with a passion for Perl.
+Wrote some books and many CPAN modules (including one to write Perl in Latin - ;-)), and is considered one of the primary experts on Object-Oriented Programming in Perl.
 Now co-heads the Perl 6 effort.

 • Randal L. Schwartz - co-authored some of Perl's most important books and one of the top experts on Perl on the planet.